-WHAT DO I NEED TO START A COMMUNITY NETWORK?
+PART 3: WHAT DO I NEED TO START A COMMUNITY NETWORK?

-So far, we have learned what Community Networks are, and why they are important.
-In this part, we move to the preparatory phase of starting a Community Network, and survey some of the fundamental resources that you will need to start a Community Network.
+So far, we have explained what community networks are, and why they are important.
+In this part, moving to the preparatory phase of setting up a community network, we survey some of the fundamental resources that you will need to start one.

-As you will see, a Community Network is mostly about people, the skills, energy and support that they can bring to the initiative.
-But it is also about the successfully combining their skills and know-how to start and grow the network.
+As you will see, a community network is mostly about people, and the skills, energy and support that they can bring to the initiative.
+It is also about successfully combining their know-how to start and grow the network.